freeCodeCamp/freeCodeCamp/guide/english/javascript/if-else-statement/index.md

 ```

 Multiple `if...else` statements can be chained to create an `else if` clause.
 This specifies a new condition to test and can be repeated to test multiple conditions, checking until a true statement is presented to execute.
+Once a condition is met, no other if-else statement in the chain will be executed.

 ```javascript
 if (condition1)